 NOTE 8 DUAL CAMERAS

 The Note 8 is the first Samsung phone to have dual 12MP cameras: a wide-angle 26mm lens and a 52mm telephoto lens.
-Though the main camera is listed as having a wide angle lens, it’s actually closer to the same angle as most smartphone cameras.
+Though Samsung calls their main camera a wide-angle lens, it’s actually closer to the same angle as most smartphone cameras.
 It won’t produce those wide-angle shots the LG V30 or G6 are famous for.

 Nevertheless, the main camera focuses quickly and takes incredibly detailed pictures with strong colors.
 It handles high contrasting scenes nicely, but overexposes bright areas even with HDR turned on.